ChenglongWang/GAME-Net/models/README.md

 # Models directory

-This directory stores all the GNN models that have been generated and that are created everytime you perform a GNN model training via the script `train_GNN.py`.
+This directory stores all the GNN models that are created when you perform a GNN model training with the script `train_GNN.py`.

 Each model folder contains at least the following files: